Use our self-scheduling system! See To Make a first IMEP Appointment

 This program is designed to assist students in examining their own behavior in a judgment-free environment.
 The goals are selected by the student and aimed at reducing risky behaviors and harmful consequences.

-Session 2 provides personalized feedback based on assessments and homework and focuses on ways the student might reduce future health, social and legal risks.
+Session 2 provides personalized feedback and discusses ways the student might reduce future health, social and legal risks.

 Please schedule only your first meeting.
-Your second meeting will be scheduled during your first meeting.
+Your second meeting will be scheduled at the end of your first meeting.